shopwp/documentation/docs/shortcodes/wps_collections.md

 ### products_show_zoom` (Pro only

 Determines whether to enable product image zooming.
 When enabled, zoom will be triggered on the featured image.
-Only available in [WP Shopify Pro](getting-started/wp-shopify-pro.md).
+Only available in [ShopWP Pro](https://wpshop.io/purchase).

 | Possible values |
 | :-------------- |